BitTorrent client

 Rates and time-remaining are computed from a short exponential moving average (5-second time constant) rather than cumulative totals.
 Numbers track reality instead of flickering.
 Gaps over 30 seconds reset the tracker to avoid stale extrapolation.

-Three-level stall detection
+Multi-level stall detection

 Rename-on-complete